-The possibilities are nearly endless, but to start you off, here are five basic ways to make a DIY planner.
+When designing a personal planner, the possibilities are nearly endless.
+To start you off, here are five basic ways to make one.

 Cut and Paste

 If you enjoy getting a bit crafty, cutting and pasting together parts of two or more existing planners will give you lots of options.
-This is a good method if what you want is relatively simple, and it doesn’t have to cost a lot of money.
-I realized that as much as I loved looking at fancy planners, all I needed was a blank notebook with month-at-a-glance calendar pages throughout.
-So I bought an affordable planner from Target and pasted some of it into a pretty notebook: instant custom design.
+This is a good method if what you want is relatively simple.
+It also doesn’t have to cost a lot of money.

 Make Your Own Pages